Russia, European powers agree to draft Ukraine peace plan

 The leaders of Russia, Germany and France agreed during late-night talks in Moscow to draw up a plan to end fighting in Ukraine as rebels wage a deadly offensive in the country's east, officials said Saturday.

 A spokesman for Russian President Vladimir Putin said that more than four hours of talks that wrapped up early Saturday saw the leaders agree on the drafting of a blueprint that would also include proposals from Ukraine’s Petro Poroshenko.

-"They were substantial and constructive," Kremlin spokesman Dmitry Peskov told reporters of the talks, adding that German Chancellor Angela Merkel and French President Francois Hollande left swiftly afterward.
+No details of the plan were released, but Kremlin spokesman Dmitry Peskov told reporters the talks had been “substantial and constructive”, adding that German Chancellor Angela Merkel and French President Francois Hollande left swiftly afterwards.

 “Work is under way to prepare the text of a possible joint document to implement the Minsk agreements,” said Peskov, referring to a widely flouted truce from September.

 A French official also called the talks “constructive and substantial” and said work was being done to pull together a document aimed at implementing the September truce.